June’s Book Club: ‘The Wisdom of Your Body’ by Hillary L. McBride PhD

 The content of the HealingT1D website is for educational and information purposes only.
 It does not contain medical advice.
 The contents of this website are not intended to substitute for professional medical advice, diagnosis or treatment.
 Please always consult with your doctor, physician, or other qualified healthcare professional before making any adjustments to your routine or healthcare regime.
 HealingT1D and all associated with it will not be held liable for any risks or issues associated with using or acting upon the information on this site.

-Fascinated by Hippocrates’ and Dr. Joe Dispenza’s insights into mind-body connections, I turned to chiropractic after conventional treatments for a shoulder injury fell short.
-Chiropractic, focusing on spine and musculoskeletal health, offers a holistic approach often praised for patient satisfaction, despite ongoing medical debates.
-Personal experience and a holistic philosophy drive my journey.
+Summary: Fascinated by Hippocrates’ and Dr. Joe Dispenza’s insights into mind-body connections, the author turned to chiropractic after conventional treatments for a shoulder injury fell short.
+Chiropractic, focusing on spine and musculoskeletal health, offers a holistic approach often praised for patient satisfaction.

 My fascination with chiropractic began when I delved into the writings of Hippocrates and his profound insights into the interconnectedness of the mind and body.
 Whilst writing my blog post on Hippocrates, I came across two particular quotes among his teachings that have still stayed with me: “When in sickness, look to the spine first,” and “Get knowledge of the spine, for this is the requisite for many diseases.”